 As an aside, you may want to pay your respects to Scotland’s highest war graves while on this hike.
 A wartime training exercise claimed the lives of all six crew members of an Avro Anson that crashed here in bad weather in January 1941.
 The area was considered so remote that the when the wreckage was eventually found (in the following May), the men were buried at the site.

 Stac Pollaidh, near Ullapool

 Arguably one of the most instantly recognisable of the north-west Highlands, hence one of the best known.
 Beautifully made path (these days) to the summit ridge.
 (But NB, NOT the summit.)

-After that, it’s loose and scrabbly along the ridge, with the sudden appearance of steep gullies not at all conducive to a casual stroll.
+After that, it’s very loose and scrabbly along the ridge, with the sudden appearance of steep gullies not at all conducive to a casual stroll.